kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### The first cut

-Sol's first cut had its operative code in this fragment which I reproduce with no explanation as it is only _changes_ in this fragment that we need to appreciate rather than understand:
+Sol's first cut had its operative code in this fragment which I reproduce below without explanation, simply to convey the flavour of the process.

 ```latex
 %